IGTV: What You Need to Know About the Instagram Video Sharing App

 We mostly use our smartphones in the vertical position, right?
 So this is definitely a welcome feature, and a reason that some people think it will present a challenge to the horizontally oriented YouTube (to be discussed again in a bit).

 Video Time Allotment

-IGTV differs from Instagram in that it allows longer videos of up to 1 hour.
+IGTV differs from Instagram in that it allows longer videos of up to 1 hour for larger and verified accounts (like celebrities and big influencers) and up to 10 minutes for regular users.
 Previously, Instagram videos were limited to 60 seconds in the standard news feed and 15 seconds in the Stories feature (which disappear after 24 hours, similar to Snapchat), except for Instagram Live streamed video for which up to 1 hour was allowed in the Stories feature.

 Those time restraints can be annoying since it can be difficult to compress a message in that 15 or 60 second timeframe, unless you’re willing to do a Live video stream.
 But streaming a Live video is a completely different experience and sometimes a difficult one, too.
 Being live on camera, with no ability to edit, can be nerve wracking, especially for self conscious folks.

 One way that some users got around the short video time limit on Instagram was to string a bunch of 15-second Stories posts together.
 Whether users are creating or viewing, this is very, VERY awkward.